PhD programme in BIOLOGY

-The Department of Biology is one of the largest departments at the Faculty of Natural Sciences housing 207 staff members and more than 450 students enrolled including about 60 PhD students.
+The Department of Biology is one of the largest at the Faculty of Natural Sciences housing 207 staff members and more than 450 enrolled students including 40-60 PhD students.

-Details about the research activities at each section at this website: https://bio.au.dk/en/research/
+Details of the research activities currently underway at these sections are available following this link: https://bio.au.dk/en/research/

 Research facilities available